ADGEfficiency/data-science-south/content/lessons/shell.md

 ### Changing Directories

-We can change our current directory using `lang:shell-session:cd`, which will move down into a directory:
+We can change our current directory using `cd`, which will move down into a directory:

 ```shell-session
 $ cd practice-dir
 ```

-We can move back up a directory with `lang:shell-session:cd ..`, which moves into the parent directory:
+We can move back up a directory with `cd ..`, which moves into the parent directory:

 ```shell-session
 $ cd ..
 ```

-Another useful `lang:shell-session:cd` command is `lang:shell-session:cd -`, which moves to the directory we were previously in:
+Another useful `cd` command is `cd -`, which moves to the directory we were previously in:

 ```shell-session
 $ cd -